adelenelai/myblog/_posts/2023-06-24-tp-parent-similarity.md

 ### Further reading
 1. [Risk Assessment](https://doi.org/10.2166/9781789061987)
 2. On MCS Tanimoto, see this [issue on Chemmine Github](https://github.com/girke-lab/chemminetools/issues/172), [Cao et al.](https://doi.org/10.1093/bioinformatics/btn186), [Zhang et al](https://doi.org/10.1007/s10822-015-9872-1), and this discussion in the RDKit community [here](https://github.com/rdkit/rdkit/discussions/6265).
-3. [RDKit Blog](https://greglandrum.github.io/rdkit-blog/) - full of awesome stuff, I learn a lot from it
+3. [RDKit Blog](https://greglandrum.github.io/rdkit-blog/) - full of awesome stuff in general, I learn a lot from it.
+4. Fingerprints in the RDKit: [here](https://www.rdkit.org/UGM/2012/Landrum_RDKit_UGM.Fingerprints.Final.pptx.pdf) and [here](https://greglandrum.github.io/rdkit-blog/posts/2023-01-18-fingerprint-generator-tutorial.html)

-*Credits to the PubChem-ECI team for their continued work on Transformations, and a shoutout to Beate Escher and Martin Scheringer, whose lecture introduced me to Environmental Risk Assessment almost a decade ago - it's a large reason why I went into environmental chemistry :)*
+*Credits to the PubChem-ECI team for their continued work on Transformations, and a shoutout to Beate Escher and Martin Scheringer, whose lecture introduced me to Environmental Risk Assessment almost a decade ago - it's a big reason why I went into environmental chemistry :)*